Go (game): Overview

-An essential concept is that a formation of stones must have, or be capable of making, at least two enclosed open points known as eyes to preserve itself from being captured.
-A formation having at least two eyes cannot be captured, even after it is surrounded by the opponent on the outside, because each eye constitutes a liberty that must be filled by the opponent as the final step in capture.
-A formation having two or more eyes is said to be unconditionally alive, so it can evade capture indefinitely, and a group that cannot form two eyes is said to be dead and can be captured.
+An essential aspect of the game is that any formation of stones needs to have, or be capable of making, at least two enclosed open points known as eyes, in order to preserve itself from being captured.
+A formation having two or more eyes cannot be captured, even after it is surrounded by the opponent on the outside, because each eye constitutes a liberty that must be filled by the opponent as the final step in capture.
+Once surrounded, a formation with a single eye can be captured on the next move, by one's opponent filling the eye and completely surrounding all stones in the formation; however, with two eyes, completely surrounding the formation is impossible, as filling one eye does not capture the formation, and instead would simply sacrifice the stone filling that eye.
+Thus, a formation having two or more eyes is said to be unconditionally alive, meaning that it can never be captured, while a group that cannot form two eyes is said to be dead and can be captured unless it is subsequently connected to a formation with a second eye.

 The general strategy is to place stones to fence-off territory, attack the opponent's weak groups (trying to kill them so they will be removed), and always stay mindful of the life status of one's own groups.
 Situations where mutually opposing groups must capture each other or die are called capturing races, or semeai.
 In a capturing race, the group with more liberties will ultimately be able to capture the opponent's stones.
 (Note: Eyes and other complications may need to be considered when counting liberties) Capturing races and the elements of life or death are the primary challenges of Go.

-In the end game players may pass rather than place a stone if they think there are no further opportunities for profitable play.
+In the end game, players may pass rather than place a stone if they think there are no further opportunities for profitable play.
 The game ends when both players pass or when one player resigns.
 In general, to score the game, each player counts the number of unoccupied points surrounded by their stones and then subtracts the number of stones that were captured by the opponent.
 The player with the greater score (after adjusting for handicapping called komi) wins the game.